Hydroelectric

 houses the turbines and generators is called the powerhouse.

-Transformers change the alternating current produced by the generators into current of very high
+Transformers change the alternating current produced by the

 voltage for easy transmission through long distances.